sonic-net/SONiC/doc/mgmt/Developer Guide.md

 Program should be started with a command line argument "-v" to enable verbosity levels.
 - Use `glog.V(2).Infof()` for more verbose developer traces.
 - Avoid using higer verbosity levels, fatal logs, `fmt.Printf()` and other logging libraries.
+- Avoid logging sensitive information (like passwords, keys, ...).
+Please see [section 2.4.7](#247-redaction-api) for help with redacting logs.

 Examples: